jcanedo279/PenroseAutomata/README.md

+# About
+     If you are not here for the divide and conquer algorithm, a newer version of this code may exist This branch is a version of tha master PenroseAutomata repository that is only here to act as a stable version of the QuadTree divide and conquer algorithm.

 # PenroseAutomata
      A series of algorithms to automate the PT calculated in the PenroseTiler repository The PenroseAutomata repository comprises five parts: